The First Question

 How does a coach differ from an editor?

 Editorial services tend to be a one-off interaction, whereas coaching provides continuous collaboration over a number of months.
 A coach may provide many of the same services as an editor, while also incorporating regular check-ins and serving as a constant resource for the writer.
 Since the relationship is ongoing, a coach may better know a writer and provide more personalized service.

 What exactly does coaching entail?

 In short, whatever the writer needs.
 Coaching could be as simple as having bimonthly phone calls to debrief during the query process or as involved as reading chapters as you write.
 HYPHEN charges for coaching services on a monthly basis, typically with a three-month minimum, with the fee dependent upon the scope of the work.
 Having a writing coach means having someone in your corner, doing what needs to be done to help you succeed.

 How do I know if you're the right coach for me?

 Before committing to coaching, HYPHEN offers a complimentary phone or video chat consultation.
 In this conversation, we can thoroughly discuss your needs and expectations and make sure you understand what HYPHEN is able to offer you.
 Since coaching is a joint, longer-term effort, we want to make sure that it's a great fit on both sides.

 Do you offer a sample edit?

 For full manuscript projects, HYPHEN offers a complimentary five-page edit and accompanying critique.

 What is the timeline for edits?
 Can you work more quickly?

 It depends on how full our schedule is—we will agree on a project deadline before booking is confirmed.
-Query critiques and similar small projects can usually be turned around within a week.
-Full manuscript projects may take about a month.
+Query critiques and similar small projects can usually be turned around within 1-2 weeks.
+Full manuscript projects usually book 1-2 months ahead.
 You can reserve a spot in advance; simply email and let us know when you would like your edit to take place.